ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - poor readability because formulas must be expressions (not scripts) and any cell may have a formula; and
 - limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system (or specially coded macros).

+Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009], and spreadsheets are likely the most pervasiveness example of EUP.
+However,
-Even with the
+even with the
-seriousness of these shortcomings, spreadsheets have been largely ignored in the computer science academic literature.
-However, many innovative spreadsheet systems have been introduced.
+seriousness of shortcomings of spreadsheets, there is a virtual absence of academic literature about addressing these shortcomings.
+On the other hand, there has been significant commercial interest.
 Google Fusion Tables [Gonz2010] uses column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
 The Pyspread [PySpread] project uses Python as the formula language, which increases the expressiveness of formulas.